-Now that we understand what a head gasket it, it’s important to learn what blown head gasket symptoms look like is one of the best ways to avoid higher expenses due to additional engine damage caused by driving with a blown head gasket.
-To understand the symptoms it can be helpful to understand what the head gasket does in your vehicle’s engine.
+Now that we understand what a head gasket it, it’s important to learn what blown head gasket symptoms look like to avoid higher expenses due to additional engine damage caused by driving with a blown head gasket.
+To understand the symptoms it can be helpful to understand why a head gasket might fail.

 Why Do Head Gaskets Blow?

 The head gasket forms a seal between the engine block and the cylinder head.
-This seals both the combustion chamber and the coolant and oil passages in your engine.
 This means your head gasket has to seal both extremely hot, high-pressure combustion gases as well as engine coolant which can be anywhere from cold ambient temperatures to the normal operating temperature of your engine.
 Due to the wide range of temperatures and relatively large surface area, it is not unusual for head gaskets to develop leaks over time.
 This can happen regardless of the make or model of your car or the type of head gasket used.
 To better understand why a head gasket might blow, check out this article on why head gaskets blow.

 Since the head gasket seals the coolant passage both from the atmosphere and the combustion chamber you can’t see much of the head gasket on a vehicle with the engine installed.
 Because much of the gasket can’t be seen without disassembling the engine, blown head gaskets symptoms can be very difficult to diagnose.
 Since a visual inspection usually will not prove a head gasket leak, it is important to know the other symptoms so you can accurately diagnose a head gasket problem.